Properties of current sheets in two-dimensional tearing-mediated incompressible magnetohydrodynamic turbulence: Results

 In Panel~(b) of Figure~\ref{fig:Jz2D_filling_factor_etc}, we show the probability distribution function (PDF) of $J_z$ at $t=0.3$.
 Here blue bars are all the data points in the whole simulation domain and orange bars are points after removing the identified current sheets.
 The PDF without current sheets is naturally thinner than that with current sheets included.
 Panel~(c) displays the filling factor (blue) and the number (orange) of current sheets.
 The filling factor is defined as the total area of the identified current sheets divided by the area of the simulation domain.
 Panel~(d) shows the normalized contribution of the identified current sheets to the total magnetic energy dissipation, i.e. ratio between the integrated $J_z^2$ in the current sheets and the integrated $J_z^2$ throughout the whole simulation domain.
 Panels~(c) and~(d) show that, the current sheets, with a total area less than 10\% of the simulation domain, contribute roughly 50\% of the dissipation of magnetic energy.
+Similar conclusion was made by applying a space-filtering technique to derive the spectral energy flux in a 2D Hall-MHD simulation \citep{camporeale2018coherent}.